 - Buxton, with country lanes leading to both of the above trails and excellent longer routes

-Gentle / family bike rides in Derbyshire and the Peak District
+Gentle / family bike rides in the Peak District and Derbyshire

 Sustrans, the Peak District National Park authority and the local authorities have done a wonderful job in creating family-friendly cycle trails from some of the most scenic disused railway lines in the Peak District.